NanoComp/meep/doc/docs/C++_Developer_Information.md

 <center>![](images/pypackage_creation.png)</center>

 `__init__.py` contains "proxy" classes for all public `meep` objects.
 They hold a `this` pointer that dispatches to the appropriate C++ functions in the `_meep.so` extension module.
 The interface this package exposes is basically the same as the C++ interface.
 That is, a simulation written in this low-level Python interface would not look much different from the same simulation written in C++.
-By implementing a high-level interface on top of the basic SWIG wrappers, we can abstract away many of the low details of setting up a simulation, take advantage of Python language features like keyword arguments, and gain productivity from libraries like numpy.
+By implementing a high-level interface on top of the basic SWIG wrappers, we can abstract away many of the low details of setting up a simulation, take advantage of Python language features like keyword arguments, and gain productivity from libraries like NumPy.

 ## Package Organization